jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now, our kids don't die in ideological wars, suffer economic depressions, and only rarely struggle with psychological torments.

 Instead, they are busy rolling their dice with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
-Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that are adopting new adaptations so quickly it's edging us closer to perpetual profit while evolving Life closer to our glorious future among the stars.
+Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that is selecting new adaptations so quickly it's edging us closer to perpetual profit while evolving Life closer to our glorious future among the stars.

 Along with their teachers and leaders, I helped my kids find their technological niche.
 And now I get to watch them achieve their very best.
 I advise them to re-read this book often to be sure their kids will continue evolving mankind to our highest potential.